namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

                                         },
 ```

 This is a pretty exciting step.
-We now have the raw data we want to display in our application --
+We now have the raw data we want to display in
-the "model" -- and the only thing left to do now is post-process and visualize this data.
-The first
+our application -- the *model*.
+The only thing left to do now is post-process
-thing we want to do for this is to transform this raw JSON response into a structured representation
+and visualize this data.
+The first thing we want to do is transform the raw JSON
-of Swift objects that we can manipulate better in our code.
-Swift actually comes with a very
+response into a structured representation of Swift objects that we can
+manipulate better in code.
+Swift actually comes with a very powerful
-powerful deserialization API that we can make use of here.
-We simply need to define a set of nesting
+deserialization API that we can make use of here.
+We simply need to define a set
-Swift structs, implement a single *decoding* method per struct that tells Swift's decoder how to
+of nesting Swift structs, implement a single *decoding* method per struct that
-convert a particular field in the response data to the corresponding field in the struct, and then
+tells Swift's decoder how to convert a particular field in the response data to
-finally pipe Google Cloud's response through this tree of deserialization routines to decode it into
+the corresponding field in the struct, and then finally pipe Google Cloud's
+response through this tree of deserialization routines to decode it into a Swift
-a Swift object.
-While this is quite neat to work with, it's also not the most exciting code you'll ever write, so I'll just paste it here in one go:
+object.
+While this is quite neat to work with, it's also not the most exciting
+code you'll ever write, so I'll just paste it here in one go:

 ```swift
 import Foundation